-Adjusted IFRS 17 equity Adjusted equity provides a reflection of value which aligns with the long term value of the Group.
+Adjusted equity provides a reflection of value which aligns with the long term value of the Group.
 Equals total equity plus CSM net of tax less the value of sterling-denominated RT1 debt.
-Adjusted operating profit before tax See Alternative Performance Measures.
-Alternative Performance Measure Rothesay's strategy is focused on protecting the security of policyholder benefits, growth through writing value-driven new business and, ultimately, delivering sustainable shareholder value.
+See Alternative Performance Measures.
+Rothesay's strategy is focused on protecting the security of policyholder benefits, growth through writing value-driven new business and, ultimately, delivering sustainable shareholder value.
 In the opinion of the Directors, the prescribed IFRS results and disclosures do not capture long-term value creation or changes to capital requirements and therefore do not fully reflect the performance.
 Rothesay therefore uses a number of Alternative Performance Measures which focus on value creation and capital strength.
-Annuity A series of regular payments made to an individual until their death.
+A series of regular payments made to an individual until their death.
 Payments may be indexed.
-Assets under management See Alternative Performance Measures.
-Best estimate liability (BEL) The liabilities of Rothesay calculated on a best estimate basis under Solvency II and IFRS 17, i.e. where all the assumptions made in the calculation are best estimate.
-Bulk annuity A bulk annuity, sometimes referred to as a bulk purchase annuity, is a contract between a defined benefit pension scheme and an insurance company, whereby an insurance company insures some or all of the annuities being paid by the pension scheme.
-Buy-in Held as an asset of the pension scheme, a bulk annuity buy-in is a contract that covers all or some of the benefits for a subset of scheme members.
+See Alternative Performance Measures.
+The liabilities of Rothesay calculated on a best estimate basis under Solvency II and IFRS 17, i.e. where all the assumptions made in the calculation are best estimate.
+A bulk annuity, sometimes referred to as a bulk purchase annuity, is a contract between a defined benefit pension scheme and an insurance company, whereby an insurance company insures some or all of the annuities being paid by the pension scheme.
+Held as an asset of the pension scheme, a bulk annuity buy-in is a contract that covers all or some of the benefits for a subset of scheme members.
 The scheme retains responsibility for paying pensions to members but the contract protects the scheme against all risks relating to the insured benefits, for example longevity risk and inflation risk.
-Buy-out The bulk annuity buy-out is a contract that covers all of the benefits for all or a subset of scheme members.
+The bulk annuity buy-out is a contract that covers all of the benefits for all or a subset of scheme members.
 The insurer issues individual policies to members under which pensions are paid.
 Once all benefits are covered, the pension scheme can be wound up.
-Carbon intensity A measure of emissions that allows for comparison between entities of different size.
-It is measured in t CO2e/million USD of revenue annually.
-Collateralised agreements/ investments Loans secured on property or other collateral.
-Collective investment schemes A way of investing money alongside other investors.
-Contractual Service Margin (CSM) Defined within the IFRS 17 standard as unearned profit on a group of contracts that relate to future service to be provided.
-Corporate bonds and other corporate debt These are debt securities issued by corporations which are not guaranteed by governments.
-Credit risk The risk of loss or of adverse change in the financial situation resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors.
-Currency rate risk The risk that asset or liability values, cash flows, income or expenses will be affected by changes in exchange rates.
-Also referred to as foreign exchange risk
+A measure of emissions that allows for comparison between entities of different size.
+It is measured in t CO $2$ e/million USD of revenue annually.
+Loans secured on property or other collateral.
+A way of investing money alongside other investors.
+Defined within the IFRS 17 standard as unearned profit on a group of contracts that relate to future service to be provided.
+These are debt securities issued by corporations which are not guaranteed by governments.
+The risk of loss or of adverse change in the financial situation resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors.